-Antihypertensive medications, usually prescribed for treatment of high blood pressure, can cause overgrowth of the gums in people who are susceptible.
+Antihypertensive medications, usually prescribed for treatment of high blood pressure, can cause the overgrowth of the gums in people who are susceptible.
 If this condition is not addressed with your dental professional in the early stages, it will make dental cleanings much more difficult, thus enabling plaque to accumulate.
-This can lead to gingivitis that can lead to destruction of supporting tooth structure, causing teeth to loosen and, possibly, fall out.
+This can lead to gingivitis that can lead to the destruction of supporting tooth structure, causing teeth to loosen and, possibly, fall out.

 To clarify, blood pressure medications may cause changes in size and shape of gums, but the real culprit is plaque.
 Preventing plaque to build up around teeth, under the gum line, is your best defense.